 12. Membership events

 Between recruitment, bid day, pinning, reveal and activation, old and new members make plenty of memories welcoming the newest members of the chapter.
 Big/Little reveal is like Christmas, and you are able to see your family grow bigger and better than before.
-Even more exciting is the activation ceremony, when the pledges we watched learn about OPA become official sisters!
+Even more exciting is the activation ceremony, when the pledges we watched learn about Omega Phi Alpha become official sisters!
 There is no better way to end the semester than “raising some hell for OPhiA” and celebrating new sisters.

 13. Our wise alumnae